iCliniq Logo

 Two types of insulin are needed to complete the therapy.
 They are-

-• Basal Dose - This is the long-acting insulin that is given once or twice during the day; it covers the body’s basic insulin needs.
+• Basal Dose: This long-acting insulin is given once or twice daily; it covers the body’s basic insulin needs.

-• Bolus Dose - This is the short-acting insulin that is injected by the patient before every meal to process the carbohydrates.
-The patient will be given insulin to carbohydrate (I: CHO) ratio and the correction factor.
+• Bolus Dose: This is the short-acting insulin that the patient injects before every meal to process carbohydrates.
+The patient will be given the insulin to carbohydrate (I: CHO) ratio and the correction factor.

-The I: CHO will tell the patient about the amount of carbohydrates that can be covered with one unit of short-acting insulin.
-The correction factor will let the patient know about the amount of blood sugar that will drop with one unit of short-acting insulin.
+• The I: CHO will tell the patient about the amount of carbohydrates that can be covered with one unit of short-acting insulin.
+The correction factor will inform the patient about the amount of blood sugar that will drop with one unit of short-acting insulin.

-The I: CHO will help the patient to determine the amount of bolus dose that they will have to administer before the meal, and the correction factor will help them reduce their blood sugar level if it accidentally increases during one of their random monitoring sessions.
+• The I: CHO will help the patient determine the bolus dose they will have to administer before the meal, and the correction factor will help them reduce their blood sugar level if it accidentally increases during one of their random monitoring sessions.

 Why Do Diabetic Patients Suffer From Foot Ulcers?